KamitaniLab/GenericObjectDecoding/code/python/README.md

 - matplotlib (mandatory for creating figures)
 - caffe (mandatory if you calculate image and category features by yourself)
 - PIL (mandatory if you calculate image and category features by yourself)

-`bdpy` is an in-house library and will be publicly available soon.

 ## Data organization